 Pentatonic & full chromatic scale

-Native American flutes are usually tuned to a basic pentatonic minor scale with five notes (penta means five in Greek) and five holes: one hole for every note in the scale.
 All notes in the pentatonic scale are in perfect harmony so you cannot play mistakes.
 Hence they're accessible for beginner players, and easy to improvise on.
+But whilst this pentatonic scale is beautiful in its simplicity, it is limited.

 432Hz, 440Hz & other frequencies